-Marketing and sales director Geane de Lima is the president of the Miller-McCune Center for Research, Media, and Public Policy, home of Pacific Standard.
-She has more than 15 years of experience in marketing and advertising with academic journals, societies, and consumer publications.
+Geane DeLima is the president and chief operating officer of the Miller-McCune Center for Research, Media and Public Policy, home of Pacific Standard.
+She has more than 25 years of experience in publishing, marketing, advertising, and non-profit management.
 She has worked closely with the American Academy of Political and Social Sciences, the American Association for Correctional and Forensic Psychology, Sociologists for Women in Society, the Society for Public Health Education, the Association of Black Psychologists, and the Joan Shorenstein Center on the Press, Politics, and Public Policy.

-Kihana Langdon is the executive assistant for the Miller-McCune Center.
-She received her B.A. in Global and International Studies from the University of California, Santa Barbara and studied abroad in Buenos Aires, Argentina for a semester.
+Kihana Langdon is the executive assistant for the Miller-McCune Center for Research, Media and Public Policy.
+She received her B.A. in Global and International Studies from the University of California-Santa Barbara and studied abroad in Buenos Aires, Argentina, for a semester.